iterative/dvc.org/static/docs/commands-reference/repro.md

 ## Options

 - `-f`, `--force` - reproduce a pipeline, regenerating its results, even if no changes were found.
-By default this runs all of its stages but it can be limited with the `targets` argument and `-s`, `-p`, or `-c` options.
+By default this executes all of its stages but it can be limited with the `targets` argument and `-s`, `-p`, or `-c` options.

 - `-s`, `--single-item` - reproduce only a single stage by turning off the recursive search for changed dependencies.
-Multiple stages are run (non-recursively) if multiple stage files are given as `targets`.
+Multiple stages are executed (non-recursively) if multiple stage files are given as `targets`.

 - `-c`, `--cwd` - directory within the project to reproduce from.
 If no